 The ASSDF was formed to promote square dancing in Arkansas by publishing The Modern Square, and later on, providing insurance to dancers and clubs, in case of an injury, etc. at a dance, through the United Square Dancers Of America.
 Income is from the ASSDF Fall Festival, subscriptions for The Modern Square, advertising in The Modern Square, and various fund raisers like the Bank Account Special tickets.

 Not one of the ASSDF Officers (listed elsewhere on this page) is reimbursed for any personal expenses, unless stated in the budget, and voted on by the ASSDF Board members.
 Due to the decline in dancers and clubs, most officers don't even ask for reimbursements, as the budget usually provides for less than $100 per year.
 The major expense is The Modern Square, which usually costs between $700 and $800 per issue.
 By reducing that to QUARTERLY from monthly in 2018, it saved the organization a considerable amount of money.
 There will be changes coming in early 2020, and these are noted elsewhere on the website.

 Unfortunately, the amount of clubs, as well as callers and cuers... never mind dancers...has declined over the years...in Arkansas, and elsewhere.
 At one time, there were over 1000 print subscriptions to The Modern Square, As of October 2019, there are only around 24, with considerably more subscribed to the e-Edition, which is FREE.
 We can NOT do a MONTHLY publication with 20 to 40 pages, or the ASSDF will go bankrupt.
-That would mean that The Modern Square would be e-Edition ONLY, as the print edition would be discontinued.
+That would mean that The Modern Square would be e-Edition ONLY, as the print edition would have to be discontinued.
 Please see The Modern Square page for more details.